 I used to think of myself as ‘one of the boys‘, because I didn’t identify with how femininity was practised around me.
+Girls were not nice to me.
 I wanted to own my intelligence, my independence and strength the way I saw only boys do.
 I walked, talked and dressed in a close approximation of my male peers – dirty jeans, chunky boots and a loud voice steeling myself to incorporate crude speech.
 I didn’t get a lot of acceptance because gender roles are too deeply embedded in people’s minds.
 Other girls still saw me as competition for their boyfriends and the boys treated me like I was a defective female.

 Once I started working, I was able to experience my personal power without having to dress it up so much.
 People took me seriously and held me as accountable.
 Through my 20s, I was able to embrace my softer side – sitting with my legs crossed, caring for my appearance, smiling over snarling, compliments instead of sarcasm.
 I had discovered I could be/do these without giving away my power.

 Now I meet more women who practise my kind of femininity.
 Not the coy, simpering, bitchy-to-other-girls, defining oneself by one’s boyfriend/husband kind.
 But smart, independent women who don’t feel the need to hide it or tear me down.
 They’re also emotionally aware, not just apeing ‘maleness’.
 This kind of femininity is more acceptable now.

 Occasionally a woman expects me to be her knight in shining armour – this is the old toxic femininity, acting helpless + expecting women to do all the work.
 It’s not perfect.

 But I have more fulfilling conversations with other women now than I did before 30.
 Careers, health, poetry, architecture, sexuality and yes, men too – we talk like two humans would, not like scripts mouthed by strictly controlled prisoners.